Trusting Fair Data: Leveraging Quality in Fairness-Driven Data Removal Techniques: Conclusion

 \section{Conclusion}

 In this paper, we developed a data pre-processing technique that aims to remove discriminating data points for fairness while maintaining data quality.
 We introduced two additional criteria, \emph{coverage} and \emph{data loss}, to enhance the trustworthiness of the resulting dataset.
 Using our methods, the fairness of the dataset can be improved without compromising the quality of the data.
-We also evaluated our methodology on machine learning models with three real-world datasets.
-The models' fairness and performances were not affected by the data removal process, compared to models trained on the original datasets.
-This hints that the pre-processed datasets are reliable and can be used for further analysis.
+By evaluating our methodology on machine learning models using three real-world datasets, the results show that the models' fairness and performances were not affected significantly by the data removal process compared to models trained on the original datasets.
+This indicates that the pre-processed datasets are reliable and can be used for further analysis.